18F/api-standards/README.md

 It's supported by [every modern browser](http://enable-cors.org/client.html), and will Just Work in many JavaScript clients.

 For more advanced configuration, see the [W3C spec](http://www.w3.org/TR/cors/) or [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

+## API Testing

+At its most basic level, API testing is intended to reveal bugs: inconsistencies or deviations from the expected behavior.
+Continuous testing is also very important to make sure it continues to work when the public has access to it.
+The risk of putting a bad, and potentially insecure, product on the market is greater than the cost to test it.

+**Types of API Testing**
+- **Functionality testing** — the API works and does exactly what it’s supposed to do.
+- **Reliability testing** — the API can be consistently connected to and lead to consistent results
+- **Load testing** — the API can handle a large amount of calls
+- **Creativity testing** — the API can handle being used in different ways.
+- **Security testing** — the API has defined security requirements including authentication, permissions and access controls.
+- **Proficiency testing** — the API increases what developers are able to do.
+- **API documentation testing** — also called discovery testing, the API documentation easily guides the user.
+- **Negative Testing** — checking for every kind of wrong input the user can possibly supply

 ## SOAP Web Services
 * Provide a WSDL.